Unwanted software removal

 - Attachments in a seemingly-innocent email

-It is highly recommended that anti-virus software is installed on your computers to protect them against malware.
+It is highly recommended that anti-virus software is installed on your computers and servers to protect them against malware.
+Although known as 'anti-virus software', most anti-virus software will give protection against the other types of malware too, not just viruses.
 It is also important that Windows Update is not disabled, as it delivers critical patches for security vulnerabilities in the operating system and other software.

 Some free legitimate software comes bundled with unnecessary third-party software, such as web browsers, browser toolbars, and web search providers.
 This is not necessarily a bad thing as the vendor of the third-party software pays the vendor of the free software to include it, thus helping to keep the free software free.